Sparse Semidefinite Programs with Guaranteed Near-Linear Time Complexity via Dualized Clique Tree Conversion: Dualized Clique Tree Conversion with auxiliary Variables

 \end{lemma} \begin{proof} We give an explicit construction.
 Iterate $j$ over the neighbors $\mathrm{nei}(i)=\{j:(i,j)\in E(G)\}$ of $i$.
 By the edge cover property of the tree decomposition, there exists $k\in\{1,\ldots,\ell\}$ satisfying $i,j\in J_{k}$.
 Moreover, $k\in V(T_{i})$ because $i\in J_{k}$.
 Define $A_{k}$ to satisfy

 where $\deg_{i}=|\mathrm{nei}(i)|$. \end{proof}

-If each network flow constraint is split using according to Lemma~\ref{lem:network_split}, then the number of auxillary variables needed to decouple the problem can be bounded.
+If each network flow constraint is split using according to Lemma~\ref{lem:network_split}, then the number of auxiliary variables needed to decouple the problem can be bounded.
 This results in a proof of Theorem~\ref{thm:comp3}.

 \begin{proof}[Theorem~\ref{thm:comp3}]By hypothesis, $\T=\{J_{1},\ldots,J_{\ell}\}$ is a tree decomposition for the sparsity graph of the data matrices $C,A_{1},\ldots,A_{m}$, and each $A_{i}$ can be split according to Lemma~\ref{lem:network_split} onto a connected subtree of $T$.
 We proceed to solve (\ref{eq:SDP}) using Algorithm~\ref{alg:dctcaux}.
 We perform Step 1 in closed-form, by splitting each $A_{i}$ in according to Lemma~\ref{lem:network_split}.
 The cost of Steps 2 and 3 are then bound as $\nnz(\A)+\nnz(\N)=O(\omega^{3}n)$ time and memory.
 The cost of step 5 is also $O(\omega^{3}n)$ time and $O(\omega^{2}n)$ memory, using the same reasoning as the proof of Theorem~\ref{thm:comp2}.